meshtastic/firmware/docs/sw-design.md

 * While in ON: If PRESS event occurs, reset screen_on_secs timer and tell the screen to handle the pess
 * While in ON: If it has been more than screen_on_secs since a press, lower to DARK
 * While in DARK: If time since last contact by our phone exceeds phone_timeout_secs (15 minutes), we transition down into NB mode
-* While in DARK or NB: If nothing above is forcing us to stay in a higher mode (wait_bluetooth_secs, min_wake_secs) we will lower down into either LS or SDS levels.
+* While in DARK or NB: If nothing above is forcing us to stay in a higher mode (wait_bluetooth_secs, min_wake_secs) we will lower down to LS state into either LS or SDS levels.
 If either phone_sds_timeout_secs (default 1 hr) or mesh_sds_timeout_secs (default 1 hr) are exceeded we will lower into SDS mode for sds_secs (default 1 hr) (or a button press).
 Otherwise we will lower into LS mode for ls_secs (default 1 hr) (or until an interrupt, button press)

 TODO: Eventually these scheduled intervals should be synchronized to the GPS clock, so that we can consider leaving the lora receiver off to save even more power.